{hero}

 Multi-column ordering is achieved by ensuring that the column selector matches multiple columns (single column ordering is performed if only one column is matched, or by using the column().order() method).
 The order of the matched columns defines the priority sequence in which the ordering of the table is applied.

-Please be aware that this method sets the ordering to apply to the table - it does not actually perform the order.
-In order to have the order performed, use the draw() method, which can be called simply as a chained method of the order() method's returned object - for example table.order([0, 'desc']).draw();.
+Please be aware that when used as a setter this method sets the ordering to apply to the table - it does not actually perform the order.
+To have the ordering performed, use the draw() method, which can be called simply as a chained method of the order() method's returned object - for example table.order([0, 'desc']).draw();.

 function columns().order( direction )